 In livestock, these tools offer improvements in animal tracking and provide a better understanding of:

 The benefits of using digital technology for weather and climate management means farmers can monitor, analyse and predict conditions with ever-increasing precision.
 Using existing and emerging technologies, growers are able to:

-- Collect more precise, real-time information about crop and soil moisture conditions.
+Collect more precise, real-time information about pasture and soil moisture conditions

-- Utilise your data for improved input efficiency and farm planning.
+Utilise data for improved input (i.e. feed, water) efficiency and farm planning

 Plan ahead and reduce risk